xylix/lean-site-template/README.md

 Your site can support as many languages as you want.
 For each language you want to support, 2 things will need to be done:

 1. **You'll need to add the appropriate sections to `config.toml`.** Basically what you'll need to do is duplicate everything from `[Languages.en]` onwards, but change the language code from `en` to whatever language you want to use.
 All you'll have to do then is fill in the parameter values as needed for that given language.
-See [example-config.toml](https://github.com/rtcharity/lean-site-template/blob/master/example-config.toml) for a an example `config.toml` that supports both English and German, with `de` being the German language code.
+See [example-config.toml](https://github.com/rtcharity/lean-site-template/blob/master/example-config.toml) for an example `config.toml` that supports both English and German, with `de` being the German language code.
 1. **You'll have to create <language-code>.md versions of every file inside the `content` and `content/homepage` folders** and populate them with translated copy as needed.
 This is the text that will be shown on the site for that language.
 For example, if I want to add German language support (and gave German the `de` code in `config.toml`), then I would have to create `_footer-left.de.md`, `faq.de.md`, `homepage/_first_section_text.de.md` and so on.
 You can create a file by going into the `content` folder then clicking "Create new file" at the top-right. **Make sure you get the name of the .md files right!** Aside from the extra language code, they must be the same as the English version!
 If the site can't find the correct translation file based on the filename, it will just fall back on the English copy.